icons8/lunacy-docs/docs/tools.md

 The Zoom tool allows you to zoom in the selected object or canvas area.
 To use the tool:

 1. Select the Zoom tool on the tool bar or press `Z`.
 2. Click the object you want to zoom in as many times as you need.
 Alternatively, click and drag over the required area.
-For your convenience, when the zoom value exceeds 500, Lunacy starts displaying the pixel grid (provided that the **Pixels on Zoom** parameter is enabled on the **View** menu).
+For your convenience, when the zoom value exceeds 500, Lunacy starts displaying the pixel grid.
 3. To zoom out, hold down `Alt` and click over the object or area.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tool-zoomplaceholder.png" height="auto"><source src="/public/tool-zoom.mp4" type="video/mp4"></video>